LeoCh01/Quol/README.md

    - Open the `res/settings.json` file.
    - Add the name of your folder to the `windows` array.

-By following these steps, you can easily add custom windows without rebuilding the application.
+By following these steps, you can easily add custom tools without rebuilding the application.

 ## Contact